flatironinstitute/finufft/docs/c_gpu.rst

                     controls the number of input/output data expected for c and fk. tol             relative tolerance requested
-                    (must be >1e-16 for double precision, >1e-8 for single precision) maxbatchsize    when ntransf>1, size of batch of data vectors to perform cuFFT on. (default is 0, which chooses a heuristic).
-Ignored if ntransf=1.
-    opts            optional pointer to options-setting struct.
+                    (must be >1e-16 for double precision, >1e-8 for single precision) opts            optional pointer to options-setting struct.
 If NULL, uses defaults.
                     See cufinufft_default_opts below for the non-NULL case.